GrigoriyKhanov/GrigoriyKhanov/README.md

 <h1 align="left"> Welcome to my GitHub!</h1>
-I am Data Science engineer.
+I am Data scientist.

+I am actively engaged in self-education, reading literature and various resources to expand my competencies.

+Data Science is an amazing world at the intersection of business, programming, and math.

 ### My stack